A/B testing has become a great method to figure out the effectiveness of marketing strategies.

 - Reach as a senior executive vs. an inside salesperson

-To measure which message have higher response rate, you need to capture if your prospect has taken action based on the voicemail.
-For that, every voicemail must have a clear call-to-action: request a call back, or a reply to an specific email, or schedule a meeting.
+To measure which message has the highest response rate, you’ll want to know if your prospect has taken action based on the voicemail.
+For that to happen, each voicemail must have a clear call-to-action: request for a call back or a reply to a specific email, or to schedule a meeting.
 A successful voicemail will drive more conversions.

-Well-planned A/B tests can make a huge difference to your bottom line.
-By A/B testing your sales calls, you can figure out exactly which messages brings in more conversions and focus your call efforts on those.
+Well-planned A/B testing can make a huge difference to your bottom line.
+By A/B testing your sales calls, you can figure out exactly which messages brings in the most conversions, allowing you to pinpoint the script your sales reps will need to keep pushing leads down the funnel.
 Just remember to keep testing regularly.
-What’s working today or this month can change over time.
-Once your team has an A/B call test method defined, start planning the next round of testing to keep improving the winning iteration.
+What works this month may not work the next.
+Once your team has an A/B call test method defined, start planning the next round of testing to keep improving on the winning iteration.